PAYMENT IS DUE ON COMPLETION OF WORK for domestic customers, and within 5 calendar days for other clients.

 Payments will be allocated to labour costs in the first instance and then once all the labour costs are paid funds are allocated to materials.
 When more than one invoice due by a particular client or agent then the sum of any labour costs are paid first with the sum of materials after.

-We do not usually employ other trades (such as carpet fitters, plasterers, joiners), but can include such works- if this is the case it will be specifically detailed on any job detail sheet
+We do not employ other trades (such as carpet fitters, plasterers, joiners), we can put the client in touch with other trader and will coordinate with them.

-our company specifically exclude liability for damage to carpets, liability for decoration and re-plastering from our works.
-We can arrange specific trades (at an additional cost) and will detail in writing accordingly
+To be specific we specifically exclude liability for damage to carpets, liability for decoration and re-plastering from our works.

 Certain dwellings (flats, maisonettes etc) may require building warrant(s) for certain works.
 It is the responsibility of the client / home owner / person ordering the work to obtain any such permission.